uber/cadence/README.md

 Cadence CLI is a powerful tool.
 The commands are organized by **tabs**.
 E.g. `workflow`->`batch`->`start`, or `admin`->`workflow`->`describe`.

-Please read the [documentation](https://cadenceworkflow.io/docs/cli/#documentation) to learn & explore.
+Please read the [documentation](https://cadenceworkflow.io/docs/cli/#documentation) and always try out `--help` on any tab to learn & explore.

 ### Use Cadence Web